 The word “plot” describes a small parcel of land, designated for a specific purpose.
 It refers to a sequence of events that drives a story.
 To “plot” can mean to chart one’s position, as on a map, or to devise a secret plan or scheme.

-If the structure of these guidelines present themselves as a barrier and you would prefer submitting in another format, please be in contact with Projects Coordinator, Catherine de Montreuil, at firstname.lastname@example.org or 604-689-2907.
+If the structure of these guidelines present themselves as a barrier and you would prefer submitting in another format, please contact the Projects Coordinator, Catherine de Montreuil at firstname.lastname@example.org or 604-689-2907.

 Please include the following in your submission:

 A brief (250 word) proposal for your occupation of PLOT, including a statement of intent, along with a prospective timeline and a budget that indicates projected and/or confirmed funding sources

 One-page CVs of all participants/collaborators